Kite: How to Delegate Voting Power Privately

+In this section we briefly list the cryptographic primitives used in our system, all of which are standard. \begin{itemize} \item A CPA-secure additively homomorphic encryption scheme $(\encGen, \enc, \dec,\\ \encAdd, \encRerand)$ \item An existentially unforgeable digital signature scheme $(\sigGen, \sigSign, \sigVerify)$ \item A collision resistant hash function $\hash$ \item A Merkle Tree ($\MTGetRoot, \MTGetProof, \MTVerify$) from $\hash$ \end{itemize} The complete syntax and details are provided in Appendix~\ref{app:prims}.

-A \textbf{Succinct Non-interactive Zero-Knowledge Argument of Knowledge} for a relation $\mathcal{R}$ consists of three algorithms ($\mathcal{G}, \proofgen, \proofver$) such that: \begin{itemize} \item $\mathcal{G}(1^{\lambda}) \to \priv, \vgrs$: generate a public verifier-generated reference string and corresponding private verification coins. \item $\proofgen(R, w, \vgrs) \to \pi$: generates a proof $\pi$ for a statement $R$ given a witness $w$. \item $\proofver(\priv, R, \pi) \to b$: verifies the validity of proof $\pi$. \end{itemize} We require it to be complete, succinct, and zero-knowledge (as defined in Appendix~\ref{app:zksnark}).
-Importantly, we require it to be knowledge-sound, however, we need a straightline extractor \cite{C:Fischlin05}, as we further prove the security of our protocol in the universal composability framework.
+Additionally, we need succinct non-interactive zero-knowledge arguments.
+A \textbf{Succinct Non-interactive Zero-Knowledge Argument of Knowledge} for a relation $\mathcal{R}$ consists of three algorithms ($\mathcal{G}, \proofgen, \proofver$) such that: \begin{itemize} \item $\mathcal{G}(1^{\lambda}) \to \pk, \vk$: generates a prover and verification key pair. \item $\proofgen(\pk, R, w) \to \pi$: outputs a proof for a statement $R$ given a witness $w$. \item $\proofver(\vk, R, \pi) \to b \in \{0, 1\}$: verifies the validity of proof $\pi$. \end{itemize} We require it to be complete, succinct, and zero-knowledge (as defined in Appendix~\ref{app:zksnark}).
+Importantly, we need it to be knowledge-sound, however, we require a straight-line extractor \cite{C:Fischlin05}, as we further prove the security of our protocol in the universal composability framework.

-In the subsequent section, public and private string inputs are omitted in the verifier and prover algorithms.
-Throughout our voting protocol, we make use of zero-knowledge proofs for different relations.
-For brevity, we specify the relation as a subscript.
+Throughout our voting protocol, we make use of zero-knowledge proofs for various relations.
+In the subsequent sections, we omit the prover and verifier key inputs in the corresponding algorithms for brevity, and specify the relation as a subscript.

 {\textsf{TA}}